Niche AI music generator

 - Composers and arrangers exploring mugam-influenced cross-genre work — film, fusion, contemporary classical.

-- Game developers and filmmakers who need authentic Caucasus/Central Asian source music without licensing six different ethnomusicological catalogs.
+- Game developers and filmmakers who need regional Caucasus/Central Asian source music without licensing six different ethnomusicological catalogs.

 - Students and educators of modal music — quickly generate examples in a specific mode for analysis or comparison.